Section 4. Code of Student Conduct

-- Obstruction or disruption of the affairs of the University or daily operation of the University including, without limitation, teaching, research, public presentations, administration, conduct procedures, athletic or dramatic events, special University-wide or alumni events, or placement or recruitment services.
+- Obstruction or disruption of the affairs of the University or daily operation of the University including, without limitation, teaching, research, public presentations, administration, conduct procedures, worship activities or events, athletic or dramatic events, special University-wide or alumni events, or placement or recruitment services.

 - Unauthorized entry to a University facility or grounds and/or failure to leave a University facility or grounds when requested to do so by a representative of the University.

 - Obstruction of the entrance or exit to a University facility or a campus roadway.